KristinAoki/SoftSysAokiChowdhary/reports/documentation.md

   return 0;
 }
 ```
 TIOCGWINSZ stands for Terminal IOCtl (IOCtl = Input/Output/Control) Get Window Size.
-If the ioctl command is successful, then the winsize struct is updated with the number of columns and rows of the editor.
+If the ioctl command is successful, then the winsize struct (ws) is updated with the number of columns and rows of the editor.
 Otherwise, the function returns a -1.

 ## abAppend and abFree